opentargets-archive/genetics-app/README.md

 We deploy the public version of this site on [Netlify](https://www.netlify.com/).
 See the [netlify.toml](netlify.toml) for more detail.

+### Configuration

+To change styling or colour scheme of the web application use `config.json`.
+This file is applied when it gets placed in the root of the deployed web application so it can be fetched with `GET \config.json` request.

+Example of such file you can find [here](config.sample.json).

+#### Definition of the config.json structure

+- `muiTheme` field describes the `material-ui` [theme](https://material-ui.com/customization/theming/).

 ## Contribute

 Read our [contributing guidelines](CONTRIBUTING.md).